TranPhucVinh/Cplusplus/Physical layer/Memory/Smart pointer/Unique pointer.md

 Unique pointer is supported since C++11.
 Include ``<memory>`` to use it.

-# Unique pointer allow setting value to its deferencing
+# Unique pointer allows setting value to its deferencing

 Unlike normal pointer which doesn't allow setting value to its dereferencing, unique pointer allows this operation: